kreynoldsf5/TechSummit2017iWFLab/Modules/module3.md

    * Note the subtle difference in the tenant editable fields of these templates -- the latter (tcp) includes ```ConnectionLimit```.
 4. Verify the POST payload for 'Create HTTP Service' inside the 'HTTP Service Deployment' folder.
 Make sure you are tailing ```/var/log/restnoded/restnoded.log``` before you send this request.
 Send the request and verify that the L4-L7 deployment was created.
   * Note that logging is rudimentary for this extension
-5. Send the 'GET HTTP Service' request.
+5. Send the 'GET HTTP Service (worker)' request.
 Notice the payload returned mimics that of one we'd send to the iControlLX extension and *not* the payload of the service deployment itself.
   * Look at the ```onGet``` event of the extension to see how this is built.
   * CRUD Functionality for standard HTTP verbs is necessary -- especially if this was the only interface/endpoint being exposed to a tenant (ie. the tenant had no permissions other that to this iControl LX extension).
   * Revisit the request where we altered permissions for this tenant to allow requests to ```/shared/ts2017/*```.
 Do you see why we also had to add permissions for ```/shared/ts2017/*/*```?
+6. Send the 'GET HTTP Service (deployment)' request.
+See the difference in response payload between this request and the last?
+What destination IP did your service deployment get?
+7. Test your service deployment in a browser.
+  * appending "/stats" to the L4-L7 deployment endpoint should now show some status data.
+    * ```health.summary``` boolean
+    * ```health.stats.total-member-cnt```
+    * ```health.stats.active-member-cnt```
+    * Connection/traffic information will not be immediately available
-6. Verify PUT functionality by sending the 'Update HTTP Server' request.
+8. Verify PUT functionality by sending the 'Update HTTP Server' request.
-  * Verify the state of the pool member we disabled.
+  * Verify the state of the pool member we disabled (in either the GUI or the 'GET HTTP Service (deployment)' request.
-7. From the 'TCP Template Service Deployment' folder, send the 'Create TCP Service' request.
+8. From the 'TCP Template Service Deployment' folder, send the 'Create TCP Service' request.
-7. Since this iControlLX Extension reads the template from a JSON value in the POST payload (```template```), note the differences in the required ```server-data``` for these requests as opposed to the HTTP example.
-Remember the inclusion of ```ConnectionLimit```?
+9. Since this iControlLX Extension reads the template from a JSON value in the POST payload (```template```), note the differences in the required ```server-data``` for these requests as opposed to the HTTP example.
+Remember the inclusion of ```ConnectionLimit``` when this service template was created?
-8. Send 'Update TCP Service' request.
+10. Send 'Update TCP Service' request.
-9. The iControlLX worker also implements ```onDelete``` (as it should).
+11. The iControlLX worker also implements ```onDelete``` (as it should).
 Look at the payload for 'Delete Service' then send the request.
-10. It is standard practice to implement an ```/example``` URI for your worker.
+12. It is standard practice to implement an ```/example``` URI for your worker.
 This will give the consumer some idea what the POST payload will need to look like when calling the endpoint.
 The iControlLX extensions which use the '/iapps/block' interface (so far just PD developed/provided) provide a comprehensive template.
 We'll be looking at one of these in the next module.